DataSwell/brazil_ecommerce_analytics/README.md

 IGNOREHEADER 1;
 ```

-The calendar data which is needed for time anaylses is loaded directly as a CSV file into the dbt seed folder.
+The time data (calendar) which is needed for time anaylses is loaded directly as a CSV file into the dbt seed folder.
 More information under the topic Sources & Seeds.

 ## Transform (dbt)